Anclaudys/Anclaudys/README.md

 - 💬 Ask me about Linux!
 If you are running a server that uses Linux, I can make it do many things... ;)
 - 📫 How to reach me: Anclaudys@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact:  I'm teaching my 11 year old sister Hannah how to code.
-She's such a brilliant person!
+Young people who are curious and willing to learn have a special place in my heart.